Public services are evolving and in the future will be delivered in new and digital ways, requiring faster broadband speeds with greater bandwidth.

 Some roads may need to be closed, some will have traffic management alternatives, allowing the roads to remain open, and in some cases work will be carried out in the footpath, with pedestrian diversions.

 On completion of any work, all reinstatement materials are checked and a comprehensive material testing process is used to verify that reinstatements are completed to the Specification of the Reinstatement of Openings in Highways (SROH) standards.

 Further details about the permits granted for the Gigabit West Sussex Project can be found on our streetworks register map, where you can filter by date range and entering a road name in the location field.

-In connection speeds, one gigabit is the same as 1,000 megabits.
-This is a big leap forward and could benefit you and your business into the future.
+One gigabit is the same as 1,000 megabits - so it’s a big leap forward in connection speeds that could benefit you and your business into the future.

-Find out more on our Business West Sussex website.
+Find further information on our Business West Sussex website.